 Information on directors

 Name: Anne McDonald

 Title: Non-Executive Co-Chairperson

+Qualifications:

-Qualifications: B.Ec, FCA, GAICD
+B.Ec, FCA, GAICD

 Experience and expertise: Anne McDonald joined the Specialty Fashion Group Board in April 2007 as an independent non-executive director.
-An experienced non-executive director, Anne brings finance, accounting, risk management and governance skills.
+An experienced non-executive director, Anne brings business, finance, accounting, risk management and governance skills.
 A Chartered Accountant by training, Anne was a partner with Ernst & Young for 15 years until 2005, working with large multinational and domestic companies.
 During that time she served as a member of the Board of Ernst & Young Australia for seven years.

-Other current directorships: Anne is a non-executive director of listed entity, Spark Infrastructure Group and its associated entity, Victoria Power Networks.
-She is also the chair of WaterNSW (from 1 March 2016).
-She was appointed as a non-executive director of Link Administration
+Other current directorships: Anne is a non-executive director of the following listed and unlisted entities: Spark Infrastructure Group and its associated entity, Victoria Power Networks (2009 - present), WaterNSW (2016 - present, also acting as Chairperson), Link Administration Holdings Ltd (2016 - present) and St Vincent's Healthcare (2017 - present).

-Holdings Ltd from 15 July 2016.

-Former directorships (last 3 years): Anne stepped down from the Board of The GPT Group on 4 May 2016 and Sydney

-Water Corporation on 24 March 2016.
-Anne also stepped down from the Board of

-Westpac's Life and General Insurance Businesses in May 2015.
+Former directorships (last 3 years): Anne stepped down from the Board of The GPT Group on 4 May 2016 and Sydney Water Corporation on 24 March 2016.
+Anne also stepped down from the Board of Westpac's Life and General Insurance Businesses in May 2015.

-Special responsibilities: Co-Chairperson of the Board (appointed 17 November 2015); Chairperson of the

-Audit and Risk Committee; Member of the Nomination and Remuneration Committee
+Special responsibilities: Co-Chairperson of the Board; Chairperson of the Audit and Risk Committee; Member of the Nomination and Remuneration Committee

 Interests in shares: 15,000 ordinary shares

+Interests in options: None

+Interests in rights: None

 Name: Michael Hardwick

 Title: Non-Executive Co-Chairperson

 Qualifications: B.Comm

-Experience and expertise: Michael Hardwick joined the Specialty Fashion Group Board in May 2012 as a nonindependent director.
+Experience and expertise: Michael Hardwick joined the Specialty Fashion Group Board in May 2012 as a non- independent director.
 Michael currently serves as the Chief Financial Officer of the Cotton On Group.
 Michael is a Chartered Accountant by training and has previously worked at PricewaterhouseCoopers in both Melbourne and New York in the transaction advisory practice.
 He also spent 10 years as a partner with the New York based private equity firm Hudson Valley Capital Partners.

 Other current directorships: Michael does not hold any other listed company directorships.

 Former directorships (last 3 years): Michael has not held any other listed company directorships in the last three years.

-Special responsibilities: Co-Chairperson of the Board (appointed 17 November 2015); Member of the Audit and Risk Committee; Member of the Nomination and Remuneration Committee
+Special responsibilities: Co-Chairperson of the Board; Member of the Audit and Risk Committee; Member of the Nomination and Remuneration Committee

 Interests in shares: 220,000 ordinary shares

+Interests in options: None

+Interests in rights: None

 Name: Gary Perlstein

 Title: Chief Executive Officer

 Qualifications: B.Bus

-Experience and expertise: Gary Perlstein is a non-independent director who has played an integral role both in the establishment and growth of Specialty Fashion Group since it was founded in 1993.
+Experience and expertise: Gary Perlstein is the managing director who has played an integral role both in the establishment and in growth of Specialty Fashion Group since it was founded in 1993.
 Gary has been a director of Specialty Fashion Group Limited since 1995 and he was appointed Chief Executive Officer in October 2003.
 Gary has over 25 years of retailing experience in Australia.

-Other current directorships: Gary was appointed as a non-executive director of Threads Together, a not-for-profit organisation.
+Other current directorships: Former directorships (last 3 years): Special responsibilities: Gary is a non-executive director of Threads Together, a not-for-profit organisation.
 Gary has not held any other listed company directorships in the last three years.

-Special responsibilities: Chief Executive Officer Interests in shares: 17,862,814 ordinary shares
+Chief Executive Officer

-Name: Ashley Hardwick

-Non-Executive Director Title:

-Ashley Hardwick joined the Specialty Fashion Group Board in May 2012 as a non-Experience and expertise:

-independent director.
-Ashley is a director and shareholder of the Cotton On Group and has over 20 years of retail experience.
-He also oversees the property function of the Cotton On Group.

-Other current directorships:

-Ashley does not hold any other listed company directorships.

-Ashley has not held any other listed company directorships in the last three years.

-Special responsibilities:

-Interests in shares: 38,742,203 ordinary shares held indirectly through NAAH Pty Ltd and NAAH
+Interests in shares: 17,862,814 ordinary shares

-Investments Pty Ltd

-Megan Quinn Name:
+Interests in options: None

+Interests in rights: None

+č